acf-extended/ACF-Extended/README.md

 * Manage Posts per page, order by and order for the post type administration screen
 * Set custom single template (ie: `my-single.php`) instead of the native `single-{post_type}.php`
 * Set custom archive template (ie: `my-archive.php`) instead of the native `archive-{post_type}.php`
+* Add an Archive Option Page under the post type menu and set your field groups
 * Manual PHP/Json Import & Export is available in the ACF > Tools page

 ### WordPress: Dynamic Taxonomies